guybaryosef/cooper_compilers/README.md

 #### tldr:

-To run using the Makefile (recommended), on, for example, a file called *tester.c* and the assembly output is to be saved to *output.s* and then executed
+To run using the Makefile (recommended), on, for example, a file called *tester.c* and the assembly output is to be saved to *output.s*, and then executed:
 ```
 make guycc input=tester.c output=output.s
 ```